 The average wedding dress costs about $1,100.
 Although owning your own wedding dress is something to be proud of, you have to remember that you’re only going to wear it once.
 As a result, it might be simply better to rent a dress.

 You can rent a good wedding dress for a fraction of the cost of buying a new one, and it will fit just as well and look just as good in the photos.
 There are places that rent out gorgeous dresses for people on a budget wedding like you.
 You can get a wedding dress for as low as $70.

 Your wedding doesn’t have to be set at a beach house or a lake overlooking the sunset for it to be beautiful.
 You can get a reasonably priced venue that will fit nicely into a budget and still accommodate your friends and family.
 A great way to find cheap venues is to fix your wedding date during the week instead of on the weekend.
 Most venues are less costly during off-peak days, and the owners will be willing to give you a nice discount.

 Also, it’s safer to make a down payment on the venue, as you don’t want the owners to give it out to other bargain-hunting couples looking for deals on venues.

 Save on Food

-There are several ways you can save money on the food you serve your guests, wihtout going to a cut-rate vendor.
-If you are willing to try a daytime reception, you will save a ton of money because it’s much cheaper to serve lunch than dinner.
+There are several ways you can save money on the food you serve your guests, without going to a cut-rate vendor.
+If you’re willing to try a daytime reception, you’ll save a ton of money because it’s much cheaper to serve lunch than dinner.
 Buffets cost less than a fully catered meal, and a signature cocktail is cheaper to create in batches than having an entire bar.
 If you do have your reception during the day, you can take your closest friends to a local bar for an evening after-party.